Chuck1823/locking-performance-test/README.txt

 For each locking granularity, a depiction of the strategy is given along with its deadlock prevention approach, if needed.
 The next five pages comprise all of the necessary graphs used in the analysis of the test results.
 Each graph is defined clearly.
 The last part is the analysis and every part of the analysis is self-explanatory.
-Questions that were in green font on the assignment description at: https://people.clarkson.edu/~jmatthew/os/assignments/grid/index.html are in a dark blue font in the analysis section of the writeup.

 The fourth file is the makefile used to build and compile the gridapp.c file.

-EXTRAS

-I did not implement any extra features in the gridapp.c file per say but you may have noted that I was extremely thorough in my analysis, graphs, material in general.
-It is for you to judge if this is worthy of extra credit.

 BUGS AND POSSIBLE IMPROVEMENTS